PRL-PRG/evalr-experiment/README.md

 ├── Makefile            # data analysis pipeline
 ├── Makevars            # basic pipeline configuration
-├── packages-core.txt   # list of R core packages (used only internally) ├── README.md           # this readme
+├── packages-core.txt   # list of R core packages (used only internally) ├── README.md           # this readme source in Markdown format ├── README.pdf          # this readme in PDF format
+├── README.html         # this readme in HTML format
 └── scripts             # utility scripts for the pipeline
 ```